GenericMappingTools/gmt/doc/rst/source/contour.rst

 .. _-C:

 **-C**\ *contours*
-    The contours to be drawn may be specified in one of four possible ways:
+    The contours to be drawn may be specified in one of five possible ways:

     (1) If *contours* is a string with suffix ".cpt" and can be opened as a file, it is assumed to be a CPT.
 The color